|

 also opens doors to more serene, relaxed experiences.

-Here's a few favourites:
+Here's a few favourites of ours:

-* Exploring the lush vineyards of Gibbston Valley, and sampling world-class Pinot Noir and discovering the region’s rich winemaking heritage.
+* Exploring the lush vineyards of Gibbston Valley, and sampling world-class Pinot Noir and discovering the region’s rich wine making heritage.

 * Queenstown's vibrant